vacp2p/rfc/content/docs/rfcs/1/README.md

 This document is governed by the [1/COSS](spec/1) (COSS).

 ## Language
+If keywords are used in the RFC2119 format, the statemnt below SHOULD be placed somewhere in the beginning of the specification.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in
 [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Goals